rainradartools/Instructions/README.md

 You should now be able to browse the bucket content using the url listed in the CloudFormation outputs.

-##### Upload layers
+#### 4. Upload layers

-For each radar id listed in the enabled_radar_ids.json configuration file, this script uploads static rain radar background images to the rain-data-bucket
+This script uploads static rain radar background images to the rain-data-bucket for each radar id listed in the `enabled_radar_ids.json` configuration file

 ```
 ./scripts/upload_static_layers.sh config/enabled_radar_ids.json rain-data-<yourname>
 ```

-You should now be able to browse these layers in your s3 data bucket website.
+You should now be able to browse these static layers in your s3 data bucket website.

-#### 3. Deploy rain-collector stack
+#### 5. Deploy rain-collector stack
 See rain-collector stack for deployment instructions